Yaya Sanogo's curious career: Former Arsenal hopeful hampered by injuries, expectation and bad moves

 "After that he dropped out of the team and only really got a few minutes off the bench here and there.
 If I had to sum him up in one word from his time at Palace it would probably be 'clumsy'.
 He was quite erratic and raw, very pacy but ultimately probably not good enough for the Premier League."

 The following season, 2015/16, he tried his luck in a season-long loan at Ajax.
 Again there was pre-season promise as he scored a hat-trick in a friendly, but he eventually failed to score in six appearances for the Dutch giants, and three more for their reserve side.
-It was also his time in Amsterdam where the rather unfortunate nickname 'Yaya Sanogoal' was born.
+It was also during these early loans when the rather unfortunate nickname 'Yaya Sonogoals' was born.

 Sanogo returned to Arsenal halfway through his loan spell and then moved to Charlton in the Championship.
 His only goals in eight appearances came as a hat-trick against Reading, a game they eventually lost 4-3.
 He also couldn't help the Addicks avoid relegation to League One that season.